tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-backup-file-contents-with-ssis.md

 **Configuration of the Conditional Split**

   1. In the Conditional Split Transformation Editor, add the condition Row Needs Update.
-The actual condition expression for this is, “CreateDate != ModifiedDate”
+The actual condition expression for this is, "CreateDate != ModifiedDate"
   2. Connect the Lookup to the Conditional Split with the success precedence connector based on output rows of a match being found.

 No other changes are needed to the Conditional Split.
 Click OK to save the condition and move to configuring the insert processing.